Fuad II of Egypt: Life in exile

 Following Fuad's deposition, Fuad and his half-sisters were sent to live in Switzerland while Farouk remained in Italy, settling in Rome.
 Queen Narriman returned to Egypt in 1953 after wanting a divorce, and Farouk insisted that Fuad remain abroad.
 In 1958, Fuad was stripped of his Egyptian citizenship.

-Farouk would visit Fuad two or three times each year before the former's unexpected death, possibly from a heart attack, in 1965, when Fuad was 13 years-old.
+Farouk would visit Fuad two or three times each year before the former's unexpected death, possibly from a heart attack, in 1965, when Fuad was 13 years old.
 Fuad believes that Farouk was "poisoned by enemies".
 When he died, there were rumours in the press that he had been poisoned by Egyptian intelligence, though there is no known evidence to confirm this.
 After Farouk's death, Fuad was guaranteed protection by Prince Rainier III of Monaco and his wife Princess Grace.
 Fuad would later become friends with Rainier in his early adulthood, when he visited Monte Carlo every summer.
-He has a Monégasque passport, on which he is named His Royal Highness Prince Ahmed Fouad Farouk.
+He owns a Monégasque passport granted to him by Rainier, on which he is named "His Royal Highness Prince Ahmed Fouad Farouk".

 Growing up, Fuad and his half-sisters lived in Cully, a small village on Lake Geneva, under the care of a nanny, governess and bodyguard.
 Fuad attended the local public school where he was bullied and then went to middle school in Lausanne, before later attending the Institut Le Rosey, an elite and prestigious private boarding school.
 He completed his secondary education, obtaining a French baccalaureate, before studying at the University of Geneva.
 He graduated with a degree in politics and economics in 1975.

 In 1973, President Anwar Sadat lifted Fuad's and his half-sisters' exile.
 Fuad's Egyptian citizenship was restored in 1974.
 He has occasionally visited Egypt ever since, with his first visit occurring in 1991.
-During Hosni Mubarak's presidency, Fuad would notify the president of his arrival, who would then guarantee his personal safety during his visit.
 On his Egyptian passport he has no titles and is simply identified as Ahmed Fuad.

 Marriage

 Fuad immigrated to Paris after graduating from university.
 In Paris, he set up a real estate business and married Dominique-France Loeb-Picard, a Jewish woman of Alsatian origin, in a civil ceremony in Paris on 16 April 1976.
 She then converted to Sunni Islam, and the two had a religious wedding in Monaco on 5 October 1977.
-Leob-Picard changed her name to Fadila Farouk.
+Loeb-Picard changed her name to Fadila Farouk.
 Egyptian monarchists addressed her as Queen Fadila of Egypt, a nickname coined by the media.
 She then formally assumed the title of Queen of Egypt.
 In 1996, she and Fuad divorced, and he stripped her of her title.

 After years of divorce proceedings which began in 1999, the marriage was formally dissolved in 2008.
 Fuad found the divorce "deeply painful" and suffered from depression and poor health.
 Since the divorce Fadila has been known as Princess Fadila of Egypt.